stereobooster/stereobooster.github.io/_posts/2015-11-25-paas-in-the-box.md

 ## TODO
  - make table to compare toolset
- - make table to analize underlying technologies (most of the use docker and vagrant)
+ - make table to analyze underlying technologies (most of the use docker and vagrant)
- - explylitly mark pay services (add link to prices) and OS (add link to repo)
+ - explicitly mark pay services (add link to prices) and OS (add link to repo)

 ## Other links
  - [mesosphere](https://mesosphere.com/downloads/), https://github.com/mesosphere + [marathon](https://github.com/mesosphere/marathon)